-During those nine months, you can make over the SGA amount ($1,260 in 2020) without having it affect your SSDI benefits.
+During those nine months, you can make over the SGA amount ($1,310 in 2021) without having it affect your SSDI benefits.
 At the end of those nine months, if you are still working and Social Security decides that you are performing SGA, the agency will terminate your benefits.

-If you run a small business or do freelance work during this re-entitlement period, your eligibility to receive a monthly SSDI check will be determined on a month-to-month basis.
-You can still get benefits for any month that your work activity is not at the SGA level.
-In this case, to determine whether your work activity is considered SGA, Social Security will apply the "Countable Income Test," as discussed in "Can I Start a Small Business and Still Receive Social Security Disability Benefits?"
+If you run a small business or do freelance work during your re-entitlement period, your eligibility to receive a monthly SSDI check will be determined on a month-to-month basis.
+You will get benefits for any month that your work activity is not at the SGA level.
+During these 36 months, to determine whether your work activity is considered SGA, Social Security will apply the "countable income test," as discussed in "Can I Start a Small Business and Still Receive Social Security Disability Benefits?"

 For more information on the amount of self-employment work you can do, see our article on working for yourself while collecting Social Security disability benefits.
 For more information on the trial work period or EPE, see our article on starting to work while on SSDI.